 Then take wires directly from the battery terminals to the solar gate motor.
 In addition I find it wise to place a switch in either the positive or negative cable.

-I have used 1.5mm house wire throughout to reduce heat losses which are high at the low voltage.
+I have used 1.5 mm house wire throughout to reduce heat losses which are high at the low voltage.

-This page on how diodes work may be of interest.
+How diodes work may be of interest.

-It's unfortunately not clear, but both cables from the two PVs feed into that negative terminal, and another out to the gate motor.
+It is unfortunately not clear, but both cables from the two PVs feed into that negative terminal, and another out to the gate motor.

 In short, this is easy to install, the battery is cheaper, and your electrical grid consumption will be substantially less; and is certainly a must if you are going off the grid.